 Defining the AJAX handler class

-We’ll start by defining a namespace and creating the AjaxHandler
+We’ll start by defining a namespace and creating the AjaxHandler class with constants for the action and nonce.

 namespace MyPlugin;